 And it’s free!
 Buying a policy through a broker doesn’t cost any more than if you go directly to the insurance company, and in fact can sometimes cost less if the broker gets volume discounts.

-Expat Insurance Tips
+Expat Health Insurance Tips

 You can adjust this accordingly in the quotation process to get a policy suited to your needs.
-If you only plan on using the policy for major medical emergencies and you have a cash buffer, then setting a high deductible makes sense.
+If you only plan on using the policy for major medical emergencies and you have a cash buffer to cover the deductible, then setting a high deductible makes sense.

 Again you can tweak this during the quotation process to suit your needs and budget.

 Many policies have an option for worldwide coverage that excludes cover in the USA, and with the exclusion these policies are considerably cheaper (as much as 50% cheaper) than their worldwide counterparts.

 This concept applies to most types of insurance policies; the more frequent your payments are, the more money you pay.
 By paying annually you’ll get the best rates.
 And if you end up canceling the policy, you’ll get retroactively refunded for the portion of the year you didn’t use, so there’s no loss.

 Most insurance companies will directly pay the hospital for your in-patient expenses so you aren’t out-of-pocket and looking for reimbursement.
 But it’s worthwhile ensuring that this is the case; the last thing you want is to foot an unexpected hospital bill that could be in the tens of thousands of dollars.

 Policy Maintenance and Claims

 Some insurers are so sticky about this that they can actually refuse to cover you if you don’t contact them before seeking medical care.
 Obviously if you are unconscious or completely unable to pick up the phone, they’ll make an exception, but they expect a call within 72 hours of your being admitted to a hospital, or as soon as is reasonable.
 You can have somebody call on your behalf if you can’t do it yourself.

 Part of the reason for this requirement is because the insurance company might have special arrangements with certain health providers and hospitals (which I’d like to think have been vetted for their standard of care, but alas I may be naively optimistic on this front).
 Either way, it’s always best to call them first since they hold all the cards when it comes to paying out.
 They’ll create a file for you, make arrangements to pay the hospital directly, and enhance the chance of your claim going through without complications.

 You can’t have it in too many places, as far as I’m concerned.
 I have a card in my wallet, the policy info and documentation on my computer (which gets backed up), a copy on my hidden USB stick, and full policy documentation with a family member back home.
 (If you travel with a partner, they should have your policy information as well).
 (See also: Travel Security: How To Keep Your Finances, Data, & Identity Safe On The Road)

 As a worst-case scenario, if I’m lying on a hospital bed and have one phone call to make with five minutes of consciousness to enjoy, I can call my Mum (who is my designated representative) and ask her to do the leg-work with the insurance company for me.
 Otherwise, regardless of the accident or illness that hits me, I’ll have multiple copies of policy information and claims phone number just in case my wallet is stolen or I lose the information in one spot.